mirfanmcs/Machine-Learning/Supervised Learning/Classification/Logistic Regression/Python/readme.md

 * Value of gradient:  `0.04290299`, `2.56623412`, `2.64679737`

-# Gradient descent
+# Train Model - Gradient descent

+We will use Gradient descent to minimize cost function J(&theta;) and use it to train our model.

 Gradient descent is used to minimize cost function J(&theta;).

+Cost function J(&theta;) will decrease and at the end of iterations will give constant same values.
+That will be the local minimum.

+This will give the parameters (value of &theta;) to be used for hypothesis h<sub>&theta;</sub>(x).

+Note: For large data set, we train model once and save the parameters &theta; We use these saved parameters later for prediction.

 Run gradientDescent.py from command prompt: